Rahmenordnung/project-M/README.md

 * Or as a well-known fan continue their support by listenning to a selection of their more emblematic songs, or clips.
 And get to read the latest news about them.

-* As a true fan, get in contact with them , personally and get in contact with them
+* As a true fan, get in contact with them, personally and get in contact with them

 #### <a name="Wireframes(images)"></a>Wireframes(images):